 Post Script...
-As of 2017 Consecrated Living is so thankful and excited to see this long-standing pattern starting to be broken up.
+As of 2017 Consecrated Living is so excited and thankful to see these long standing patterns and beliefs about anger starting to be broken up!

-In Consecrated Living, when we are working with anger we look at the context we are dealing with.
+When we are working with anger we look at the context of what we are dealing with.
 If we were to look at our planet and what is happening, it is pretty apparent there is a lot going on that is outrageous to which anger is a natural, appropriate and healthy response.

 It is our limitation as people to think that if we have strong emotions come up around issues or problems, then we are just going to be stuck in them or be that all the time.

-This notion can at times be true if our intentions and actions are no different than that of who or what we are addressing.
-However, when anger and outrage are used with the healthy intention to create change, to stop outrageousness and to make a difference in our world, we then experience the purpose of having these emotions in our arsenal.
+This notion can at times be true if our intentions and actions are no different than that of whom or what we are addressing.
+However, when anger and outrage are used with the healthy intention to create change, to stop outrageous acts and to make a difference in our world, we then experience the purpose of having these emotions in our arsenal.